 Labor unions became a strong force in the American business landscape as the country moved into the 20th century.
-And though union membership has declined since 1970 or so, about 10% of the American workforce remains unionized today (around 14 million workers).
+And though union membership has declined since 1970 or so, about 11 percent of the American workforce remains unionized today (between 14 and 15 million workers).
 The degree of unionization in the United States varies based on the type of industry and geographical location.
 In certain industries, almost all employees are unionized.
 Historically, unions were present in four main industries-mining, transportation, manufacturing, and construction.
-Over time, however, unionization has expanded to a number of different industries, including more and more servicebased fields.
-As far as geography, unionization is more common in the northeastern and western regions of the United States than it is in the southern region.
+Over time, however, unionization has expanded to a number of different industries, including more and more service-based fields.
+As far as geography, unionization is more common in the northeastern and western regions of the U.S. than it is in the South.